Who Wants To Be Who Wants To Be A Millionaire

 - Duel: Millionaire meets World Series Of Poker.
 Players compete for a growing jackpot by defeating opponents in a multiple-choice quiz.
 The second season enhanced the comparison even further by awarding the jackpot to winners of five consecutive matches.
 Defeated champs who had won at least three matches had their winnings cut in half; otherwise, it was All or Nothing.

-- Downfall: Million-Dollar Joker's Wild '90 with a money ladder and the added risk of throwing additional prizes off the side of a building.
+- Downfall: Million-Dollar Joker's Wild 1990 (identify the subject of these sets of definitions) with a money ladder and the added risk of throwing additional prizes off the side of a building.
+No giant slot machine either.

 - Greed: One of the first (and most blatant) imitations, with a team-based format and increasingly complex multi-answer questions.
 FOX ads gleefully bragged that contestants could win two million dollars on its show.
 The main original additions were "The Terminator", which momentarily had two players against each other instead of the house, and a system for the last four questions out of eight where teams had to select the correct four answers out of a selection of six, then seven, then eight, then nine, which is as difficult as it sounds.